 A full flight simulator for the H225 – a member of Airbus’ well known Super Puma helicopter family – was installed in 2012 within the Airbus Hua-Ou training centre in Beijing.

 With headquarters half a world away, Airbus recognises the value that strong partnerships with local Chinese companies provides.
-A sampling of these partnerships includes a composite manufacturing centre in Harbin, while in Beijing alone, there is an engineering centre; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with five full flight simulators for the A320 and A330/A340 jetliner families and the H225 helicopter.
+A sampling of these partnerships includes a composite manufacturing centre in Harbin, while in Beijing alone, there is an engineering centre; a customer support centre that can dispatch some 25,000 spare parts to airlines in the Asia-Pacific region; and a training centre with six full flight simulators for the A320 and A330/A340 jetliner families and A350 and the H225 helicopter.

 China is poised to become the world’s largest aviation market in the future, and Airbus is committed to being there every step of the way.
 The company aims to reach 2,000 aircraft delivered to the country by 2020, pushing its market share above 50%.

 Recent reforms passed in China will help open lower-altitude airspace in the coming years, handing flight control from the military to civil aviation authorities.
 With only 900 or so civil helicopters in service in the whole of China (as of late 2017), this will lead to tremendous possibilities for growth; Airbus is well positioned to help put the country on the path to become the world’s largest rotorcraft market with more than 150 deliveries per year expected by 2020.
+Overall, China is expected to have the world’s largest economy by 2038.

 TEL: 010-80486161 FAX: 010-80486194